-We can summarize our findings as follows:

-- A realistic observed QBO cycle has been successfully implemented in the SKYHI GCM.
-We were able to realistically simulate the spatial-temporal pattern of the QBO effect on stratospheric temperature and circulation. - An enhanced positive phase of the AO was reproduced in the model in the first and second Northern Hemisphere winters following the eruption when the model was forced with aerosol forcing and QBO. - With aerosols and a QBO, the model produced a more realistic spatial-temporal structure of temperature response in the lower stratosphere than in experiments without a QBO.

-Accounting for the observed phase of the QBO is crucially important to get the right pattern of the lower stratospheric temperature response to volcanic forcing.

-- The phase of the QBO affects the strengths of the polar vortex and therefore modulates the AO response.
-The QBO in its easterly phase in the winter of 1991/92 weakened the polar vortex, amplifying a sudden stratospheric warming at the end of the winter.
-The westerly phase of the QBO in the winter of 1992/93 strengthened the polar vortex, causing additional cooling of the Northern Hemisphere polar region and amplifying aerosol effect to produce geopotential height anomalies at 50 hPa three times as large as in simulations without a QBO. - The interaction of aerosols and the QBO is highly nonlinear because of a threshold dependence of planetary wave refraction on the strength of the polar night jet.
-As a result, aerosols and the westerly phase of the QBO together produce a stronger response than a linear superposition of responses to each of these forcings independently, and aerosols and an easterly phase of the QBO together produce a weaker response than a linear superposition. - Increasing the number of ensemble members to 24 improves the statistical significance of the simulated response.
-However, to make high-latitude anomalies in the lower stratosphere statistically more stable, ensembles with about 50 ensemble members would be desirable.
+- [34] We can summarize our findings as follows: - [35] 1.
+A realistic observed QBO cycle has been successfully implemented in the SKYHI GCM.
+We were able to realistically simulate the spatial-temporal pattern of the QBO effect on stratospheric temperature and circulation. - [36] 2.
+An enhanced positive phase of the AO was reproduced in the model in the first and second Northern Hemisphere winters following the eruption when the model was forced with aerosol forcing and QBO. - [37] 3.
+With aerosols and a QBO the model produced a more realistic spatial-temporal structure of temperature response in the lower stratosphere than in experiments without a QBO.
+Accounting for the observed phase of the QBO is crucially important to get the right pattern of the lower stratospheric temperature response to volcanic forcing. - [38] 4.
+The phase of the QBO affects the strengths of the polar vortex and therefore modulates the AO response.
+The QBO in its easterly phase in the winter of 1991-1992 weakened the polar vortex, amplifying a sudden stratospheric warming at the end of the winter.
+The westerly phase of the QBO in the winter of 1992-1993 strengthened the polar vortex, causing additional cooling of the Northern Hemisphere polar region and amplifying aerosol effect to produce geopotential height anomalies at 50 hPa three times as large as in simulations without a QBO. - [39] 5.
+The interaction of aerosols and the QBO is highly nonlinear because of a threshold dependence of planetary wave refraction on the strength of the polar night jet.
+As a result, aerosols and the westerly phase of the QBO together produce a stronger response than a linear superposition of responses to each of these forcings independently, and aerosols and an easterly phase of the QBO together produce a weaker response than a linear superposition.